Are you looking at portable canopies for your craft show booth and feeling completely overwhelmed by the choices?

 Light Dome tents are also pricier tents.
 The prices start at $850 for the frame, canopy and 4 side walls.
 Craft artists who use the Light Dome tent say this is a sturdy tent and a good investment in your business.
 Like the Trimline Canopy, the Light Dome canopy is typically used by established craft artists who do several outdoor shows each year.

-If you are selling at an outdoor booth that has an irregular shape, you may want to consider using a white umbrella.
+If you are selling at an outdoor booth that has an irregular shape, you may want to consider using a white umbrella for shade.
 Here are several things to consider and look for when buying a white market umbrella for your booth.

 A 5x10 canopy is another alternative if you are dealing with an irregular booth on a regular basis.
 They are not as readily available as the standard 10x10 models, but they do exist.
 Here's one company that offers white 5x10 outdoor canopies.